blockeraai/blockera/readme.txt

 = Is Blockera free? =

 Blockera comes in both free and premium versions.
-The [premium version](https://blockera.ai/) offers a wider variety of blocks and multiple options to customise them, [compared to the free version](https://blockera.ai/).
+The [premium version](https://blockera.ai/) offers a wider variety of blocks and multiple options to customize them, [compared to the free version](https://blockera.ai/).

 == Changelog ==

+= 1.1.2 - 2024-5-26 =
+-   New: Indicator for current responsive breakpoint.

+-   Tweak: Blocks and admin panel design improvement.
+-   Tweak: Various bug fixes.
+-   Tweak: A lot code refactor and improvement.
+-   Tweak: More E2E tests.
+-   Tweak: Blockera logos.

+-   Fix: Various bugs in block states.
+-   Fix: Typos.

 = 1.1.1 - 2024-5-24 =